So you’re interested in trying some modafinil for yourself but aren’t sure how long the medication lasts.

 Only about 10% of the modafinil can be found intact in the urine.
-This means that 90% of it is metabolized by the liver into an inactive compound, mainly modaphilic acid.
+This means that 90% of it is metabolized by the liver into an inactive compound, mainly modafinilic acid.

 The liver is the ultimate filter for our bloodstream.
-It’s tasked with filtering and metabolizing compounds from our bloodstream to make them either more water soluble so the kidneys can remove them, and/or change their chemical structure to make them less active.
+It’s tasked with filtering and metabolizing compounds from our blood to make them either more water soluble so the kidneys can remove them, and change their chemical structure to make them less active.

-The liver uses a complex system of enzymes in 2 separate phases to achieve this.
+The liver uses a complex system of enzymes in two separate phases to achieve this.